Lesson 4: Strategy

-Round two or three finds the armies clash.
+Round two or three finds the armies clashing.
 This might be a screened charge where expendable models attempt to open charge lanes for the heavies of the army, or stop enemy charge lanes from creating openings in your own army.
-It might also be a strike where the opponent is completely crippled in one swift hit, where all possible ressources are committed successfully.
+It might also be a strike where the opponent is completely crippled in one swift hit, where all possible resources are committed successfully.
 This is also known as the Alpha Strike, and may leave the opponent crippled beyond recoverability.
 Maybe the armies hit each other where they can't inflict their maximum damage, or where screening forces slash at each other while the heavier beasts and jacks wait in queue, trying to find juicy targets to strike.
 They might wait several rounds before an opening is created.
 This is where casters that mainly support their troops come into play and must maximize their influence on as many friendly units as possible.

 Step 3: Grinding away

 By now, hordes of warriors may be dead, but if they've matched their kills with their losses, they might still stand their ground.
 At some point, however, a line breaks.
 Either one player simply wears the other one down, or someone goes for broke to get the upper hand, and gambles their way to glorious success or bitter defeat.
 The further down the game we come, the more important the warcaster becomes.
 A warcaster with strong melee abilities will become ever more important as potential heavy warbeasts and elite infantry that might pose a threat whittle down and die off.